edvinand/OmegaV_BLE_Course/README.md

 ```

 **Challenge:** </br>
 Now, try to create a function called motor_init() in your motor_control.c file, that you also need to declare in `motor_control.h`.
 Make the function return 0, and check this return value in `main()`.
-Add whatever that is needed in these two files so that you can use this function to log *"Initializing Motor"* to our log.
+Add whatever that is needed in these two files so that you can use this function to print *"Initializing Motor Control"* to our log.
 Remember to include `remote.h` from your main.c file.
 </br>
 *Hint 1: You shouldn't need to include any more files in motor_control.c.*
 </br>